Interplay of Coulomb interactions and disorder in three dimensional quadratic band crossings without time-reversal symmetry and with unequal masses for conduction and valence bands: Including time-reversal symmetry breaking disorder

 where

-The eigenvalues of $M$ for these three fixed points are given by:
+The eigenvalues of $M$ for these two fixed points are given by:

-respectively, which shows that $\mathcal{F}_1$ is stable.
+respectively.
+The values show that $\mathcal{F}_1$ is stable.
 Another way to see this is to simply linearize the flow equation for $\tilde \lambda_2$ about the fixed points in the $\tilde \lambda_2 = 0$ subspace - it is straightforward to verify that $\tilde \lambda_2$ is an {\it irrelevant} perturbation, and so the flow to strong coupling is still controlled by the fixed trajectory $\mathcal{F_1}$, along which tensor disorder and Coulomb interactions vanish.

 We therefore conclude that time-reversal symmetry breaking `tensor' disorder is {\it irrelevant} in the sense that although it grows under renormalization group, its growth is asymptotically slower than the growth of time-reversal preserving scalar and vector disorder, such that the ratio of time-reversal breaking disorder strength to time-reversal preserving disorder strength flows to zero as the problem flows to strong disorder.
 This is the first main result of our work, and leads us to conjecture that the strong disorder physics should be dominated by time-reversal symmetry preserving disorder.
 Of course a rigorous treatment of the strong disorder physics is beyond the scope of a perturbative treatment in weak disorder as is employed in this work.